 How do I receive money from China in New Zealand?

-Need to send money home from China?
+Need to send money back to New Zealand from China?
 Several international transfer companies provide competitive rates and quick service, while the big Chinese banks in New Zealand (Bank of China, Industrial and Commercial Bank of China) could be an interesting option for same-currency transfers.

 - WorldRemit.
-A reputed online money-transfer service, this company charges no transfer nor receiving fees.
+A reputable online money transfer service, this company has no transfer or receiving fees.
 Money is deposited directly into the recipient’s account.

 - Western Union.
 The most recognisable money transfer company makes money available within minutes of the transfer.
-You can also send money directly to a bank account.
-This is usually cheaper than the instant-delivery option.
+You also can send money directly to a bank account, as this is usually cheaper than the instant-delivery option.

 Emergency cash transfers in China